CDCgov/trusted-intermediary/README.md

 ### Debugging

-#### Setting for IntelliJ
+#### Attached JVM Config for IntelliJ
 The project comes with an attached remote jvm configuration for debuging the container.
-If you check your remote JVM settings, under `Run/Edit Configurations`, you will see the `Debu TI`.
+If you check your remote JVM settings, under `Run/Edit Configurations`, you will see the `Debug TI`.
 If you want to add a new remote JVM configuration, follow the steps below, under "**Docker Container Debugging Using Java Debug Wire Protocal**"

 #### Docker Container Debugging Using Java Debug Wire Protocal (JDWP)